Time Zones are regions on Earth that use the same local time.

 GMT, on the other hand, is the mean solar time at the 0 degree longitude (known as the Prime Meridian).
-Solar-based time has been used all throughout the history of time determination, the most known of which is the sundial.
+Solar-based time has been used all throughout the history of time-keeping, of which the best-known is the sundial.
 However, the flaw lies in how the mean solar time is determined by the rotation of the Earth.
 The Earth's rotation is not constant, and time is ideally, a constant thing, wherever a person is in the earth.
-Knowing this, atomic clocks were charged annually to closely match GMT.
-However, in 1972, a new system was discovered, and this system involved the use of leap seconds, as mentioned above.
+Knowing this, atomic clocks were changed annually to closely match GMT.
+However, in 1972, a new system was discovered, and this system involved the use of leap seconds.

 There are exceptions, however, for the benefit of those with geographical and political issues.
 Some time zones are irregularly-shaped, due to establishment of political boundaries, and seasonal time changes (DST or Daylight Saving Time).

-There are a total of 84 time zones in the world, including time zones with DST.
+There are a total of 24 standard time zones in the world, when the full hour difference is taken into account.
 Provided that DST is not in effect, most time zones may be written in short form as UTC +/-n (or GMT+/-n), such as Melbourne Australia, UTC+10, 22:00, and Los Angeles, California, U.S.A.
 UTC-8, 04:00.

 Thanks for rating

 Please explain any problem (email address for reply):